Control (management): Definition

 Robert J. Mockler presented a more comprehensive definition of managerial control:

-Management control can be defined as a systematic torture by business management to compare performance to predetermined standards, plans, or objectives in order to determine whether performance is in line with these standards and presumably in order to take any remedial action required to see that human and other corporate resources are being used in the most effective and efficient way possible in achieving corporate objectives.

-Also control can be defined as "that function of the system that adjusts operations as needed to achieve the plan, or to maintain variations from system objectives within allowable limits".
+Control can also be defined as "that function of the system that adjusts operations as needed to achieve the plan, or to maintain variations from system objectives within allowable limits."
 The control subsystem functions in close harmony with the operating system.
 The degree to which they interact depends on the nature of the operating system and its objectives.
-Stability concerns a system's ability to maintain a pattern of output without wide fluctuations.
-Rapidity of response pertains to the speed with which a system can correct variations and return to expected output.
+Stability refers to a system's ability to maintain a pattern of output without wide fluctuations.
+The rapidity of response pertains to the speed with which a system can correct variations and return to the expected output.

 A political election can illustrate the concept of control and the importance of feedback.
 Each party organizes a campaign to get its candidate selected and outlines a plan to inform the public about both the candidate's credentials and the party's platform.
-As the election nears, opinion polls furnish feedback about the effectiveness of the campaign and about each candidate's chances to win.
+As the election nears, opinion polls furnish feedback about the effectiveness of the campaign and about each candidate's chances of winning.
 Depending on the nature of this feedback, certain adjustments in strategy and/or tactics can be made in an attempt to achieve the desired result.

-From these definitions it can be stated that there is close link between planning and controlling.
-Planning is a process by which an organization's objectives and the methods to achieve the objectives are established, and controlling is a process which measures and directs the actual performance against the planned goals of the organization.
-Thus, goals and objectives are often referred to as siamese twins of management.

-the managerial function of management and correction of performance in order to make sure that enterprise objectives and the goals devised to attain them being accomplished.
+From these definitions, it can be stated that there is a close link between planning and controlling.
+Planning is a process by which an organization's objectives and the methods to achieve the objectives are established, and controlling is a process that measures and directs the actual performance against the planned goals of the organization.
+Thus, goals and objectives are often referred to as Siamese twins of management.
+The managerial function of management and correction of performance to make sure that enterprise objectives and the goals devised to attain them are accomplished.

+The absence of a right to control the actions or working practices of person engaged at work is generally an indication that the working relationship with that person is covered by a contract for services and is not a form of employment.